Bali, also referred to as the island of Gods, has unexpectedly become my second home this past year.

 Bali celebrates a number of Hindu holidays.
 As a visitor, you don’t have to worry too much about these holidays affecting your plans… except for Nyepi, which I’ll talk about more shortly.
-Nevertheless, it’s always good to know about these holidays as an insight to the Balinese culture.
+Nevertheless, it’s always good to know about these holidays as an insight into the Balinese culture.
 I think their strong connection to Hindu religion is what makes Bali such a magical island.

 Bali operates on two calendar system called Pakuwon, which contains 210 days, and Saka, which is based on phases of the moon.
-So it’s very possible that some Balinese holidays are held twice a year on the global Gregorian calendar system.
+It’s very possible that some Balinese holidays are held twice a year on the global Gregorian calendar system.
 Here are two of the most important holidays:

 1. Nyepi – Day of Silence

-I highlighted this holiday as the first item because it will greatly affect you as a visitor.
+I highlighted this holiday first because it will affect you as a visitor.
 Nyepi marks the new year according to Saka calendar.
 Nyepi is a day of silence, fasting, and meditation for the Balinese.
 It stems from the word “sepi”, which in Indonesian means “quiet”.

 From 6 AM until 6 AM of the next morning, all Balinese are forbidden to go out, entertain themselves or perform duties.
 Balinese believe that by staying quiet, the evil spirits will believe that the island is deserted and will not bother them for the rest of the year.
 Thus, they are required to stay indoors and stay quiet.
 Tourists are also forbidden to be outside, but you can do whatever you want inside your hotel room – quietly, of course.
 If you are staying in a resort, you can still use the facilities provided that you stay within the resort ground.

 2. Galungan and Kuningan – Triumph over Evil

 During Galungan, the Bali island is made extra festive by the presence of “Penjor” – tall bamboo poles decorated with dried coconut leaves with offerings suspended at the end.
 These are installed by the side of roads everywhere in Bali by each home and businesses.